Junaidbt07/MultiTenant_Event_Booking/README.md

 ### Canceling a Booking

 1. Log in as an organizer or admin via the admin panel.
-2. Update a confirmed booking’s status to `canceled` in the `Bookings` collection.
+2. Update a confirmed booking's status to `canceled` in the `Bookings` collection.
-3. The system promotes the oldest waitlisted booking, sends a notification, and creates a log.
+3. The system automatically promotes the oldest waitlisted booking, sends a notification, and creates a log.

 ### Viewing Dashboard